Prosquid1/DemoAppSmileIdentity/README.md

 ```
 ## Android Setup:
 ```
-Navigate to the android subdirectory
+* Navigate to the android subdirectory
-Open the project on Android studio
+* Open the project on Android studio
-Follow the instructions on [theOfficialGuide](https://developer.android.com/studio/projects/android-library) how to import the Smile Identity Library provided by the official website.
+* Follow the instructions on [the Official Guide](https://developer.android.com/studio/projects/android-library#AddDependency) how to import the Smile Identity Library provided by the official website.
 Build and run! :)
 ```
 ## iOS Setup: